drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/01.overview/02.concepts/docs.md

 Just as you can define any product attributes you need to match your specific products, you can define your own product and product variation types.
 In Drupal Commerce, there isn't a set of predefined "product types".
 You are free to create as many product types as you need to precisely define your products.
 The [Product Architecture documentation](../../02.product-documentation) describes a variety of approaches to product architecture.

 When you first create a Drupal Commerce site, you will see a "Default" product type and a "Default" product variation type.
 You can use these types as is, customize them, or delete them from your site completely.
 If you have a homogenous list of products, you may not need to create any custom product/variation types; the default types may be sufficient.
-Here is a screenshot of the form used to create a standard Default-type product.
+If you do not customize the Default product type, as provided by Drupal Commerce, in any way, then your administrative users will add and edit products using a form that looks like this:

 ![Add default type product](../../images/overview-concept-1.jpg)